os-sanitizer/os-sanitizer/examples/readme.md

 # Examples
 Code snippets to highlight reporting by different os-sanitizer passes.
+In addition, each example can be built to run multiple times (default: 50,000) with the help of macros to evaluate the overhead.

 ## Prerequisites
 1. Make sure `dir1` is writeable by other users.
 Do it with: `chmod o+w dir1`.
 2. Make sure `05_demo_file.txt` is writeable by other users.
 Do it with `chmod 666 05_demo_file.txt`.
+3. `02_gets_input_file.txt` should have enough lines to supply `02_gets.c` when it is configured to run mutltiple times.
+Runs are specified by `common.h`.

 ## Usage
-1. Build all executables with `make all`.
+1. Build examples with `make all`.
+To build example that run multiple times use `make all OPTION='-DMICROBENCHMARK'`.
 2. Run individual executable with os-sanitizer running in the background with corresponding option.
 For example, run `sudo env RUST_LOG=info os-sanitizer --access` in the background and then execute `./01_access`.

 ## Help with Errors